wenleiyah/landslides-susceptibility-analysis-webgis-2024/README.md

-# Landslide Susceptibility Analysis WebGIS (2024)
+# GIS - Landslide Susceptibility Analysis 2023-2024

-This repository contains the **Landslide Susceptibility Analysis WebGIS** project developed for the GIS course (2024).
+This repository contains the **Landslide Susceptibility Analysis** lab project developed for the GIS course a.a.
+2023/2024.
-It provides an interactive web application to visualize, analyze, and communicate landslide susceptibility maps and related geospatial layers.
+The focus of the project is twofold: the **analytical workflow** for producing landslide susceptibility maps and the **deployment of an interactive WebGIS**.

+The workflow included:
+- preprocessing of geospatial datasets (DEM, geology, land use, hydrology, population, etc.),
+- derivation of conditioning factors (slope, aspect, NDVI, distance to rivers and roads, etc.),
+- susceptibility assessment and reclassification,
+- and the integration of results into a WebGIS for visualization and communication.

+**Note:** The original map layers served via the university GeoServer have been removed after the course ended.
+The WebGIS interface is still accessible online, but layers will not render unless new data sources are configured locally.

 > **Live demo (GitHub Pages):**
 > [https://wenleiyah.github.io/landslides-susceptibility-analysis-webgis-2024/](https://wenleiyah.github.io/landslides-susceptibility-analysis-webgis-2024/)